codeWithAmben/JPCS/README.md

 - **📧 Email Verification System** - PHPMailer with SMTP support
 - **💬 Live Chat Support** - Integrated Tawk.to widget
 - **🗺️ Interactive Image Maps** - Enhanced navigation experience
+  - Note: The homepage uses a Leaflet (OpenStreetMap) interactive map for navigation; clicking a marker zooms in and opens a popup — click the popup's "Open" link to navigate to the relevant page.
 - **📱 Mobile-First Design** - Responsive across all devices
 - **🛍️ Checkout & Orders** - Built-in shopping cart and order management
 - **🛡️ Role-Based Security** - Granular access control